utsa-asc/docker-cascade/Readme.md

     - tomcat/conf/web.xml
     - custom asset factory plugins and publish triggers

-- update tomcat path for new cascade-x.x directory
+- update tomcat path for new cascade-x.x directory in tomcat/Dockerfile
+- rebuild the new cascade version that tomcat uses:
   - docker-compose build tomcat
   - docker-compose up (add with -d for deamon mode)